 Employment Department: Some Work Share recipients were overpaid

-The acting director of the Oregon Employment Department confirmed on July 29 that overpayments have been made to thousands of people who are working reduced hours, but who also draw unemployment benefits under a state program that offsets their wage losses.
+The acting director of the Oregon Employment Department confirmed Wednesday, July 29, that overpayments have been made to some people who are working reduced hours, but who also draw unemployment benefits under a state program that offsets their wage losses.

-David Gerstenfeld said errors are inevitable in the Work Share program, which relies on manual data entries by employees into the agency's ancient computer system that generates payments.
+David Gerstenfeld said errors are inevitable in the Work Share program, which relies on manual data entries by employees into the agency's three-decade-old computer system that generates payments.